-In less than 20 years of existence, the Bush School has made remarkable strides toward becoming one of the leading public and international affairs graduate schools in the nation.
+The Bush School has made remarkable strides toward becoming one of the leading public and international affairs graduate schools in the nation.
 The belief of President George H.W.
-Bush, 41st President of the United States, that public service is a noble calling, has been the foundation of the School's philosophy and continues to shape all aspects of the curriculum, research, and student experience.
+Bush, 41st President of the United States, that public service is a noble calling has been the foundation of the School’s philosophy and continues to shape all aspects of the curriculum, research, and student experience.

 In its short history, the School has had a significant impact in the public service arena through research and the development of public servants and principled leaders.